 ELB latency metric (aws.elb.Latency).

-If you need a more granular view of the data you can use the
+If you need a more granular view of the data, use the

-FROM Metric SELECT bytecountestimate() where collector.name='cloudwatch-metric-streams' since 30 day ago
+FROM Metric SELECT bytecountestimate()/10e8 as 'GB Estimate' WHERE collector.name='cloudwatch-metric-streams' SINCE 30 day ago

 We recommend the following actions to control the data being ingested: